riffm/mint/README.rst

 ``mint.Markup(html_string)``.
 And that ``html_string`` will be inserted in template with out escaping.
 That is the prefered way to insert markup inside html template.

-Also note that there are two context to insert markup - tag and attribute.
+Also note that there are two contexts to insert markup - tag and attribute.
 In case of tag ``mint.Markup`` instances will be inserted without modifications.
-But if you attemed to insert markup in attribute it will be additional escaped.
+But if you attemted to insert markup in attribute it will be additionaly escaped.

 For example we have such python code::